armanjindal/garden/content/index.md

 Here, you will find writing on what I've thought, made, and done.

 Peruse at your leisure.
 Here's a [map](#🗺️%20A%20Map).
 Cmd+K to search.
+Check out the graph ->

 This is what I am up to [now](digital-garden/now.md), the [tools](digital-garden/Tools.md) I use, and a growing list of [questions](digital-garden/Questions.md)!
 ## 🧐 Who Am I?

 We answer this question, in some form, everyday.
-From the clothes we wear, to the work we do, the modern human is thrown into explaining themselves to other.
-But contra Descarte and per Berkley: *to be is to be perceived*.
-[My favorite scenes](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be)from one of my favorite shows [Sense8](https://en.wikipedia.org/wiki/Sense8) captures this innocuous questions poignant complexity.
-T
+From the clothes we wear, to the work we do, the modern human is thrown into condition where they must explain themselves to the other.
+We can only truly know ourselves in the act.
+Contra Descarte and per Berkley: *to be is to be perceived*.
+[This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8), one of my favorite shows, captures the innocuous and poignance of the very simple question.

-That said, this is "who I am" in less than 10 words.

-I am a: **programmer, writer, meditator, [animal](https://www.youtube.com/watch?v=HpjVJbGMxaE), humanist, friend, brother and son**
+That said.
+I am a: **[programmer](https://github.com/armanjindal), writer, meditator, [animal](https://www.youtube.com/watch?v=HpjVJbGMxaE), humanist, friend, brother and son**.

 Click on my [me](digital-garden/me.md) page for the longer story.
-I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) for a conversation to hear yours.
+I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) and hear yours.
 ## 🪴 The Garden Metaphor

 > [ "Il faut cultiver notre jardin."](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/)